Authentic Lessons for 21st Century Learning

 5 Minute(s)

 This educator resource requires students to explore the school to capture various shots.
-You may want to establish the rules for behavior and what areas are allowed for students to explore to gather shots.
-If during the school day, you may also want to let administration know.
+Prior to this activity, consider establishing rules for behavior and guidelines for which areas students are allowed to explore.
+If students are completing this activity during the school day, consider notifying school administration.

-The Shot Types, List, and Scavenger Hunt handout is meant to be used in both the Engage and Explore section of this activity.
-To save on printing, the first two pages (the Shot Types graphic and Scavenger Hunt instructions) can be printed on one page, front and back.
+The Shot Types, Scavenger Hunt, and Shot List handout is used in both the Engage and Explore section of this activity.
+To save on printing, consider printing the first two pages of the handout on one page, front and back.

-You will want to create a Google Drive or other folder that your students can access to upload their clips to for the next activity.
+Consider creating a Google Drive folder or other online folder that students can upload their clips to for the following activities.

 Engage